 LIFT HIM UP!

 Christians in the early Church often were killed because of their faith in Jesus as God and Savior.
 Down through the ages Christians have suffered for their faith in Jesus and at times in history even the State Church pursued and killed Christians who dared to be different.
 It is said by some that right now around the world more Christians are being killed for their faith than at any time in history.
-As I think about all this I am reminded of what a great country we live in with freedom of religion and assembly and the ability to gather with people of like faith and worship Jesus without fear.
-We also can worship in comfort and with a multitude of choices of time, styles of worship and languages.
+As I think about all this I am reminded of what a great country we usually live in with freedom of religion and assembly and the ability to gather with people of like faith and worship Jesus without fear.
+In normal times we also can worship in comfort and with a multitude of choices of time, styles of worship and languages.
 I am also reminded of how little I really pray for those persecuted Christians around the world who suffer much for their faith in Jesus.
 With our freedom comes responsibility to use our freedom to worship Jesus, pray for our brothers and sisters around the world who are being persecuted, and also to share the gospel with those around us in our country that need Jesus as Savior and Lord.
-I pray you will have a great weekend as you worship Jesus wherever, whenever and in the manner you choose.
-Let us give glory to God this weekend and every day, “My mouth will speak in praise of the Lord.
+I pray you will always have great days as you worship Jesus wherever, whenever and in the manner you choose.
+Let us give glory to God this day and every day, “My mouth will speak in praise of the Lord.
 Let every creature praise his holy name for ever and ever,” (Psalm 145:21 NIV).